haltu/muuri/README.md

 ### dragReleaseStart

-Triggered when item is released (right after dragging ends).
+Triggered when a dragged item is released.

 **Arguments**